jcx975/TutoringCalendar/current_students/tutoring/admin/functions/README.txt

 	Purpose:
-		This function is used to sort the tutors when they are read in the readTutors.php function. writeTutor.php
+		This function is used to sort the tutors when they are read in the readTutors.php function. writeEvents.php
+	Arguments:
+		tutors - array
+			This is an array of all the tutors and their information.
+	Return:
+		NONE
+	Purpose:
+		This function is used to write the events of all tutors into a single events file. writeTutorEvents.php
+	Arguments:
+		All event information - varies
+			These variables are used to write the tutors events file.
+	Return:
+		NONE
+	Purpose:
+		This function is used to write a tutors events to their events file. writeTutor.php
 	Arguments:
 		tutors - array